 As accounting officer the Headteacher has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of the Director of Business and Finance; - · the work of the internal auditor; - · the work of the external auditor; - · the financial management and governance self-assessment process.
+- · the work of the School Business Manager,

+- · the work of the internal auditor;

+- · the work of the external auditor;

+- the financial management and governance self-assessment process.